l3cube-pune/MarathiNLP/README.md

 Kulkarni, Atharva, et al. "Experimental Evaluation of Deep Learning Models for Marathi Text Classification."
 Proceedings of the 2nd International Conference on Recent Trends in Machine Learning, IoT, Smart Cities and Applications.
 Springer, Singapore, 2022.
 ```

-This project is led by <a href='https://www.linkedin.com/in/ravirajoshi/'> Raviraj Joshi </a> under L3Cube Pune.
+This project is led by <a href='https://www.linkedin.com/in/ravirajoshi/'> Raviraj Joshi </a> under L3Cube Labs, Pune.
 For any queries contact ravirajoshi@gmail.com .